e-laute/e-laute.github.io/en/workshop_en.md

 **ab 14.00** Lunch in the garden of the Café-Restaurant 'Diglas im Schottenstift'
 ___
-Das Hauptziel des Treffens ist es, in folgenden Arbeitsbereichen des Projekts voranzukommen:
+The main objective of the meeting is to move forward in the following work areas of the project:

-(1) diplomatische und editorische Übertragung in CMN, GLT u.a.
+(1) Diplomatic and editorial transcription in CMN, GLT a.o.
 Tab;
-(2) MEI-Friend und Arbeit mit dem Programm;
+(2) MEI-Friend and work with the programme;
-(3) Kodierung der GLT;
+(3) Encoding of GLT;
-(4) Systematische, historische und bibliographische Erfassung des Text- und Musik-Materials (Logik, Struktur, Datenbank), mit der Perspektive der zukünftigen Darstellung des Materials auf unserer editorischen Plattform;
+(4) Systematic, historical and bibliographical gathering of the textual and musical material (logic, structure, database), with the perspective of future presentation of the material on our editorial platform;
-(5) Speicherung der Daten und Organisation des Projekts;
+(5) Storage of data and organisation of the project; Use of GitLab, GitHub, GoogleDrive; internal storage of "foreign" material, Distribution and exchange of the transcribed or edited material; Uniformity in the naming of data and its storage;
-(6) Bearbeitung von Texten (TEI); Zusammenhang von Texten und Musik;
+(6) Editing of texts (TEI); connection of texts and music;
-(7) Audiodaten, Auswahl, Aufnahme und Anbindung an die Edition;
+(7) Audio data, selection, recording and connection to the edition;
-(8) Perspektiven der OMR: erste Probe-Studien mit Ähnlickeitssuchen in den Notendaten;
+(8) Perspectives of OMR: first trial studies with similarity searches in the music data;

-(9) Pilot I+II (Teilaspekte): Text und Musik, Varianz, Metrik, Konkordanz, erste Zeichen der Lautentabulatur im 15.
-Jh.
+(9) Pilot I+II (sub-aspects): Text and music, variance, metre, concordance, first signs of lute tablature in the 15th century;
-(10) Pilot III (Teilaspekte): Text und Musik in den Intavolierungen des D-Mbs Mus.ms.
-1512
+(10) Pilot III (sub-aspects): Text and music in the intabulations of the D-Mbs Mus.ms.
+1512;
-(11) Website www.e-laute-info, Konzeption; Infrastruktur des ÖNB-Hosts
+(11) Website www.e-laute-info, conception; infrastructure of the ÖNB host.
 ___
-Für die Anschaulichkeit nehmen wir nur wenige Probebeispiele, die wir von unterschiedlichen Seiten betrachten:
+We will take only a few examples, which we will look at from different viewpoints:

-**Beispiele**:
+**Examples**:
 A1 “Elslein, liebes Elslein mein”, fol.
-22v, aus Hans Judenkünig, Ain schone kunstliche vnderweisung, Wien 1523
+22v, Hans Judenkünig, Ain schone kunstliche vnderweisung, Wien 1523
 A2 “Elslein, liebes Elslein mein”, fol.
-7v, aus A-Wn_Mus.Hs._18688 (Craus-Tabulatur)
+7v, A-Wn_Mus.Hs._18688 (Craus-Tabulatur)
 A3: “Elslein, liebes Elslein mein”, fol.
-24v, aus A-Wn_Mus.Hs._18688 (Craus-Tabulatur)
+24v, A-Wn_Mus.Hs._18688 (Craus-Tabulatur)
 B1: Lied Nr.
-134 aus  dem Königsteiner Liederbuch
+134, Königsteiner Liederbuch
 B2: fol.
 170v-171r, Nr.
-134=146 aus  Königsteiner Liederbuch
+134=146, Königsteiner Liederbuch
 C1: “Ich hat mir eyn falcken ußderkorn”/ “Zwischen berg und tieffem tail” fol.
 142r-142v, Nr.
-82 aus  Königsteiner Liederbuch
+82, Königsteiner Liederbuch
 C2: “Pschissen perg und leckh die tall” [nach H. Isaac, „Zwischen Berg und tiefen Tal“, Tenor und Bass”], fol.
-29r, aus A-Wn_Mus.Hs._18688 (Craus-Tabulatur)
+29r, A-Wn_Mus.Hs._18688 (Craus-Tabulatur)
 D1: “Chiarenzana”, fol.
-7v-8v, aus A-Wn Mus.Hs.18827, in zwei Varianten (im Original)
+7v-8v, A-Wn Mus.Hs.18827, in zwei Varianten (original)
 D2:  “Chiarenzana”, fol.
-7v-8v, aus A-Wn Mus.Hs.18827, in zwei Varianten (ediert)
+7v-8v, A-Wn Mus.Hs.18827, in zwei Varianten (edited)
 E: “Passo e mezzo”, fol.
 34r-35r, PL-WRk 352
 F: “Mein Fleiß und Mueh’”, fol.
 17r, D-Mbs_Mus.ms_1512
 ___
-Teilnehmer des Workshops sind Mitglieder des Projekts und unsere Gäste.
+Participants of the workshop are members of the project and our guests.
 ___
-Unsere Gäste und Respondenten:
+Our guests and responders:
-**Prof. Tim Crawford**, Goldsmiths College, University of  London, Musikinformatik (online, im MEI-Teil)
+**Prof. Tim Crawford**, Goldsmiths College, University of  London, music informatics (online, in MEI-Part)
-**Dr. David Lewis**, Goldsmiths College, University of  London, Musikinformatik (online, im MEI-Teil)
+**Dr. David Lewis**, Goldsmiths College, University of  London, music informatics (online, in MEI-Part)
-**Dr. Anna Plaksin**, Universität Mainz, Musikinformatik (online, im “MEI-Friend”-Teil)
+**Dr. Anna Plaksin**, University of Mainz, music informatics (online, in 'MEI-Friend'-Part)
-**Dr. Irina Döring**, Universität François-Rabelais in Tours, Musikwissenschaft und Aufführungspraxis (Laute, das 15.
-Jh.)
+**Dr. Irina Döring**, University François-Rabelais in Tours, musicology and performance practice (lute, the 15th century)
-**Dr. Grzegorz Joachimiak**, Universität Wrocław, Musikwissenschaft und Aufführungspraxis (Laute, das 17.-18.
-Jh.)
+**Dr. Grzegorz Joachimiak**, University Wrocław, musicology and performance practice (lute, the 17th-18th c.)
 **DI Arek Margraf**, Poznan Supercomputing and Networking Center/ PSNC (online)
 **Dr. Stefan Gasch**, mdw Wien, Musikwissenschaft
 **Prof. Dr. Birgit Lodes**, Universität Wien, Musikwissenschaft